 - Think about a process (or processes) within your organization in which you are a key player, like hiring, promoting, or evaluating employees.

-- Try to identify every touch point within that process where individual decision-making comes into play ; every point where you’d want to be as intentional and conscious of your biases as possible.
+- Try to identify every touchpoint within that process where individual decision-making comes into play.

 - Can you identify your biases?
-Have you learned or sought out information you need to make that process more equitable?
+Have you learned or sought out the information you need to make processes more equitable?
 How will you use what you’ve learned to create equal opportunity in your workplace?

 Where do we go from here?

 While we’ve carefully pulled diversity, equity, and inclusion apart, there is still much confusion and conflation of these words in our everyday conversations.
 By helping others and working through your own understanding of the differences, you can help bring further clarity to your conversations.
 This is especially important within the context of our organizations.

 Continue to explore the interconnectedness and relationships between the three terms.